experimentarium/times/docs/part-2/a-climate-module/04-variables.md

 (a-variables)=
 # Variables

 The variables that are used in the Climate Module in TIMES are presented in {numref}`cli-specific-variables` below.
-The climate indicators represented in the Climate Module are grouped according to the following internal sets, which are referred to in the GAMS formulation, presented in Section [5](a-equations):
+The climate indicators represented in the Climate Module are grouped according to the following internal sets, which are referred to in the GAMS formulation, presented in Section {numref}`%s <a-equations>`:

 - **cm_var**: the set of all climate indicators
 - **cm_tkind**: aggregate total indicators (CO2-GtC, CH4-Mt, N2O-Mt, FORCING)